Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: The length filtration

 \begin{blanko}{Length filtration of a \FILT decomposition space.} Now define the length filtration for all of $X$: the length of a simplex $\sigma$ with longest edge $g\sigma=a$ is defined to be the length of $a$:

-In other words, we are defining the filtration in $X_r$ by pulling it back from $X_1$ along the unique generic map $X_r \to X_1$.
-This automatically defines the generic maps in each filtration degree, yielding a generic-map complex
+In other words, we are defining the filtration in $X_r$ by pulling it back from $X_1$ along the unique active map $X_r \to X_1$.
+This automatically defines the active maps in each filtration degree, yielding an active-map complex

 To get the outer face maps, the idea is simply to restrict (since by construction all the maps $X_1^{(k)}\into X_1^{(k+1)}$ are monos).
 We need to check that an outer face map applied to a simplex in $X_n^{(k)}$ again belongs to $X_{n-1}^{(k)}$.
 This will be the content of Proposition~\ref{prop:dpresnondeg} below.
-Once we have done that, it is clear that we have a sequence of cULF maps
+Once we have done that, it is clear that we have a sequence of \culf maps

 and we shall see that $X_\bullet^{(0)}$ is the constant simplicial space $X_0$. \end{blanko}

 \begin{prop} In a tight decomposition space $X$, face maps preserve length: precisely, for any face map $d: X_{n+1} \to X_n$, if $\sigma\in X_{n+1}^{(k)}$, then $d\sigma \in X_n^{(k)}$. \end{prop}